2022 Snow Removal Broom Vehicle

 The intersection of Runway 18/36 and Runway 14/32 is essentially the most critical intersection at the airport.
 Any repair work done in that intersection affects both of the airport’s largest runways.
 In early 2020, some of the asphalt pavement on Runway 18/36 began to experience significant deterioration and was rapidly becoming a safety concern.
 In the Fall of 2020, asphalt resurfacing was completed near the intersection to restore the pavement.

 Offutt AFB Temporary Beddown Improvements

-Beginning in early 2021, the 55th Wing from Offutt Air Force Base will operate out of the Lincoln Airport while their lone runway in Bellevue, Nebraska is reconstructed.
+In early 2021, the 55th Wing from Offutt Air Force Base began operating out of the Lincoln Airport while their lone runway in Bellevue, Nebraska was reconstructed.
 In preparation for their relocation, a handful of major improvements and additions were constructed on the West side of the airport.
 Starting in early 2019 and wrapping up at the tail end of 2020, the construction included asphalt resurfacing of over 240,000 SY on the West Ramp (almost 50 acres!), rehabilitating an existing aircraft hangar originally built in 1942, building offices and workspaces for hundreds of airmen and women, and the construction of a new 33,000 SF fabric hangar.
 The 55th Wing is expected to operate out of Lincoln Airport until Fall of 2022.

 Taxiway 'A' & Taxilane 'K' Improvements